jeffbski/wait-on/README.md

      success code (0) when all resources are ready.
 Non-zero exit code if interrupted or timed out.

+     Options may also be specified in a config file (js or json).
+For example --config configFile.js would result in configFile.js being required and the resulting object will be merged with any command line options before wait-on is called.
+See exampleConfig.js

      In shell combine with && to conditionally run another command once resources are available. ex: wait-on f1 && NEXT_CMD